-In short, sealing a diamond painting is simple: make sure all drills are firmly pressed into the canvas, clean the surface, then apply a thin layer of clear acrylic sealer or water‑based polyurethane and allow it to dry completely.
+In practice, sealing is simple: press all drills firmly into place, clean the surface, then apply a thin coat of a clear, non‑yellowing sealer and let it dry fully.

 Should You Seal a Diamond Painting?

-• when the artwork will be handled often
+• the artwork will be displayed without glass

-• when you want extra durability for long‑term display
+• you want extra durability for long-term display

 Sealer Type Pros Considerations